quraishi12/PHP-CRUD/README.md

 mysqli_close($conn);
 ?>
 ```
 ## Usage
 1. Ensure your database is set up with the correct credentials.
 2. Place the script on your server and access it via a web browser.
+3. Submit the form to add student information.